Cathedral Square, Lietuva - Things to Do in Cathedral Square

 Insider Tips

-Look for the 'Stebuklas' (miracle) tile in the square - it marks the end point of the 1989 Baltic human chain and locals believe spinning on it brings good luck
+Look for the 'Stebuklas' (miracle) tile in Cathedral Square - locals believe spinning on it three times while making a wish brings good fortune

 Explore Activities in Cathedral Square